hannahchan/Scaffold.Service/Scaffold/Docs/Architecture.md

 ## Command / Query Bus

 The Command / Query Bus in Scaffold uses the mediator pattern which has been implemented with the help of the [MediatR](https://github.com/jbogard/MediatR) library.
 In this pattern, a Primary / Driving Adapter sends request objects to Command / Query Handlers in the Application Layer and receives responses via a mediator.
 The Primary / Driving Adapters and Command / Query Handlers do not know about each other.

+## Components

+Scaffold primarily organizes code using a _Package by Layer_ approach and then secondarily by using a _Package by Component_ approach.